Steps forward in multimedia reporting

 Next term I have a grad student sitting in on my Media & Society course and doing parallel readings.
 We don’t have a grad program in our department here at Lehigh, but because of the liberal arts setup we have here in the College of Arts & Sciences that has given me contact with all kinds of grad students.
 The student I’m working with next term is interested in Web 2.0, social networks, a little bit of marketing, etc.

-The setup we devised was that the student would sit in on the class and do the readings from the textbook and Dan Gillmor’s We The Media just like the undergrads.
+The setup we devised was that the student would sit in on the class and do the readings from the textbook and Dan Gillmor’s just like the undergrads.
 But they’ll also do some primary source readings over the course of the term and we’ll meet every couple weeks to discuss them over coffee, with the end result being a term paper.
 This will offer a much deeper layer of the course; we talk about thinkers such Lippmann and Milton in COMM 100, but the grad student will actually be reading them.

 The course deals with media’s role and impact on society, so lots of media and culture readings are a must.
 Here’s the list I came up with: Read more